ebonnecab/CS-1.1-Programming-Fundamentals/Herd_Immunity_Project/README.md

 When you run `simulation.py` with the corresponding command-line arguments necessary for a simulation, a simulation object is created.
 This simulation object then calls the `.run()` method.
 This method should continually check if the simulation needs to run another step using a helper method contained in the class, and then call `.time_step()` if the simulation has not ended yet.
 Within the `time_step()` method, you'll find all the logic necessary for actually simulating everything--that is, once you write it.
 As is, the file just contains a bunch of method stubs, as well as numerous comments for explaining what you need to do to get everything working.

-### Tips for Success

-First, take a look at each of the files.
-Get a feel for the methods and attributes in each.
-Feel overwhelmed?
-Don't panic.
-Instead, get out a piece of paper or a whiteboard and try to diagram what needs to happen and when using each of the objects and methods.
-Draw out the data flow.

 *_If you don't understand something, talk to your classmates and ask for help!_*